Tab panels

 When the focus is on a tab, this key moves the keyboard focus to the previous tab in the tabbed interface component and selects this tab.
 If the keyboard focus is on the first tab in the group, this key moves the keyboard focus to the last tab in the group and selects it.

-If the tabs are oriented vertically, the Up arrow should also have this behavior.
+If the tabs are oriented vertically, the Up arrow must also have this behavior.

 Right arrow